 The safety of the person , others in the program, or staff (team members?) is endangered and positive support strategies were attempted and have not achieved and effectively maintained safety for the person or others.

-The health of the person , others in the program, or staff would otherwise be endangered.
+The health of the perso , others in the program, or staff would otherwise be endangered.

 The license holder has not been paid for services.